gcwhitfield/Game-Programming-final-game/README.md

 You will receive a higher score if you serve someone who is further away from the bar.

-Other Controls: R - Restart P - Pause M - Swap between Performance Mode/Quality Mode
+Other Controls: R - Restart, P - Pause, M - Swap between Performance Mode/Quality Mode

 Sources:
 Bike ding sound clip, used for the "order complete" SFX - https://freesound.org/people/JohnsonBrandEditing/sounds/173932/